ulsaramana/test-dev/README.md

 # test-dev
-test repo for chef and salt
+demo file for maven and jenkins pipeline demo projects